Cisco ThousandEyes Enterprise Agent Deployment Guide on Catalyst 9000 Switching Platforms

 YANG models

-Starting with Cisco IOS XE Release 16.12.1, Cisco is also offering YANG models for hosting applications on Catalyst 9000 switching platforms, in addition to Cisco DNA Center automation for application deployment.
+Starting with Cisco IOS XE Release 16.12.1, Cisco is also offering YANG models for hosting applications on Catalyst 9000 switching platforms, in addition to Cisco Catalyst Center automation for application deployment.
 With the configuration below and operational YANG models, the network operator can use customized automation for Enterprise Agent deployment.

 Performing tests from the ThousandEyes account